Local, state, and federal laws

 - A dwelling unit in a cooperative occupied by a holder of a proprietary lease

-Requirements on landlord for holding a security deposit
+Requirements on the landlord for holding a security deposit

 Under the Chicago ordinance, the following requirements pertain to a landlord holding a security deposit:

-- Landlord must hold deposit in a federally insured, interest-bearing bank account;
+- The landlord must hold the deposit in a federally insured, interest-bearing bank account;

-- Landlord shall not commingle the deposit with landlord’s assets;
+- Landlord shall not commingle the deposit with the landlord’s assets;

-- Landlord must provide a tenant notice of the name and address of the financial institution in which the deposit is held
+- The landlord must provide a tenant notice of the name and address of the financial institution in which the deposit is held;

 - Certain exceptions apply for electronic funds transfer;